5 SEO Tips for Ecommerce Business: How to grow your online store?

-But, even after a ton of promotion, Google may still hate your site.
+But, even after a tonne of promotion, Google may still hate your site.

-This is where these brilliant SEO tips for Ecommerce Business will help your website move in the right track.
+This is where these brilliant SEO tips for Ecommerce Business will help your website move on the right track.

 Proper keyword research is the gold mine of Ecommerce SEO

 I can’t stress enough on the importance of finding the right keyword.
 If you can work on keyword research, the hard part of Ecommerce SEO drops down to 50%.

 Your research should boil down to finding local long tail specific keywords for the product pages.
 You should focus less on the homepage and give more priority to the landing pages.
 Why?
 Because your product pages get the most share of traffic from Search Engines.

 Users that land directly on your homepage is most likely direct traffic.
 Now, direct traffic isn’t bad.
 It means they know your brand.

 But, we are focusing on organic traffic for now.